 Corey was diagnosed with ALS in July 2007 at age 21, but he had shown symptoms for several years prior.
 After his diagnosis, he returned to Middlebury College and graduated with honors in May of 2008.
 Corey moved home to Piedmont, CA after his graduation and has been the Assistant Coach for the Piedmont High School Men’s and Women’s Varsity Tennis Teams ever since.

 Corey and his family are committed to ALS TDI.
 Corey and his mother, Wendy, toured the ALS TDI lab at the end of 2007 and since then, the family has been dedicated to fundraising solely for ALS TDI.
-His father, Ted, became a board member at ALS TDI in April 2009 and his sister, Clare, has worked for ALS TDI on the Development Team since her graduation from Colby College in 2011.
+His father, Ted, became a board member at ALS TDI in April 2009 and his sister, Clare, has worked for ALS TDI since her graduation from Colby College in 2011.

 What's New with Me